JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 ## The Best Way Forward

-It is far simpler to identify the things we would like a model to be able to do, than to guess what will help get us there.
+It is far simpler to identify the things we would like a model to be able to do than to guess what will help get us there.
 Since models often learn in unintuitive ways, an optimal dataset selection algorithm should *measure* what the model is learning from different examples in relation to what we want it to know.
 Luckily, we can do just that.

 *This setup loosely resembles RL, while being at a different level of abstraction: episodes correspond to training runs, and updates correspond to adjustments in data weighting.*